Sociocracy, co-creation and facilitator training

 About the teacher

-Kristiane Ravn Frost has been working with team and project development for 2 decades.
+Kristiane Ravn Frost has been working with team and project development since the mid nineties.
 She was trained in sociocracy by Sociocracy For All in the spring of 2017, after which she participated in developing their facilitator training.
 As a member of the governance group in Gen-Europe, on the board of LØS (Landsforeningen for økosamfund) and as a founding member of Avnø Oasis Ecovillage, she has played a key role in the implementation of sociocracy.
 She is known as an excellent sociocracy teacher and facilitator.

 Practical information

-• Last teaching session ends Wednesday before dinner
+• Last teaching session ends Sunday before dinner at 6pm

 We are looking forward to welcoming you to “Sociocracy, co-creation, facilitator and leadership training”